Combinator expressions¤

 Output selectors determine the type of output:

-: Parse sequence of keys and values into bag type.!PARSE.KV
+!PARSE.KVLIST: Parse sequence of keys and values into bag type.!PARSE.KV: Parse key and value from the input string.!PARSE.TUPLE: Parse into tuple type.!PARSE.RECORD

 Flow control expressions can perform sequence of parser expressions based on certain conditions:

-: Performs the same sequence of expressions multiple times, similarly to "for" statement from different languages.!PARSE.SEPARATED
+!PARSE.REPEAT: Performs the same sequence of expressions multiple times, similarly to "for" statement from different languages.!PARSE.SEPARATED!PARSE.OPTIONAL: Adds optional parser function, similarly to "if/else" statement from different languages.!PARSE.TRIE: Performs the sequence of expressions based on the input string prefix.

 Lookahead expressions:

-: Parse until certain sequence of characters is found in the string.
+!PARSE.CHARS.LOOKAHEAD: Parse until certain sequence of characters is found in the string.

-: Parse list of key-value pairs¤
+Parse list of key-value pairs.

 Type: Combinator